 Though things may change in the future, currently, your requests regarding any digital property cannot be enforced by the law.
+Get the look you have been craving for the longest with us at Plastic Surgery, Westchester.
 Instead, you may want to bequeath any pertinent information regarding your digital property, such as usernames and passwords,

 Retirement Funds and Life Insurance

 In regard to retirement plans and life insurance, you need to designate a beneficiary.
 When you pass away, any assets that are associated with these accounts will be immediately transferred to the beneficiary you have named and will be distributed accordingly.
 This includes any money from your 401(k), your pension, or your IRA.

 It may seem obvious, but it’s important to mention that you cannot leave any gifts or requests that are illegal in nature in your will.
 Though you may have a stockpile of unregistered guns and ammunition that you would like to leave to someone, or you want to have a building burned down after you pass away, these types of requests and gifts are not legal; therefore, if you include them in your will, the document will also be illegal.
 Use common sense when you are making your will; don’t include anything that is frowned upon by the law.